mitthrawnuruodo/test-vite-ex-2024-09-06/README.md

 ## Goal:

 Create a Single Page Application (SPA) that fetches and displays data from two different APIs.
-Use Vite as the bundler, organize the project using JavaScript modules, and apply optional improvements (error handling, environment variables, and styling).
+Use Vite as the bundler, organize the project using JavaScript modules, and then apply  improvements.

 ## Prerequisites: